 Learn more about the current year’s application process at heardguild.org.

 Teacherâ€™s Resource Art Posters feature art objects that are found in HOME: Native Peoples of the Southwest.
-The full color 11×17 inch posters includes detailed information on the back with object description, cultural context; vocabulary and suggested in-classroom discussion topics.
+The full color 11×17 inch posters include detailed information on the back with object description, cultural context; vocabulary and suggested in-classroom discussion topics.

-A set of ten posters is offered for free with paid shipping and handling costs of $5.
+A set of eight posters is offered for free with paid shipping and handling costs of $5.
 Please fill out the form below and you will receive a confirmation email with a link to pay for shipping costs.
 Contact firstname.lastname@example.org if you do not receive an email or if you have any questions.

 Take a virtual field trip throughout Arizonaâ€™s tribal communities.
 Learn more about the stateâ€™s cultural centers and hear from tribal leaders.